Salt Storage Containers

 After giving the containers to several test cooks to try, we realized that access to the salt pigs was actually more limited than with the lidded containers.
 Despite their wide mouths, the salt pigs were harder to fill and use.
 The Emile Henry salt pig’s curve and the Le Creuset crock’s flat top and shallow retaining wall limited their capacities and forced us to tilt the vessels to fill them with salt, which was awkward and still resulted in some spillage.
 The same features also made it awkward for large-handed testers to reach into the bottom of the vessels when the salt was running low and for testers of all hand sizes to measure and level off a teaspoon of salt.
 By contrast, the salt boxes were effortless to load and access from above and turned out to be easy to open with one hand.

 If you want an attractive vessel that will protect your salt against splatters and humidity (if only to a limited extent), a salt box is a nice option.
-Our favorite, the Bee House Salt Box, holds 2 cups of salt and costs $20.80; solid and roomy, it sat sturdily on the counter, required infrequent refilling, and did a better job of accommodating cooks with large hands.
+Our favorite, the Bee House Salt Box, holds 2 cups of salt; solid and roomy, it sat sturdily on the counter, required infrequent refilling, and did a better job of accommodating cooks with large hands.
 Our Best Buy, the Totally Bamboo Round Salt Box, holds just ¾ cup of salt but costs less than half the price of the winner; while its light weight made it easier to knock off the counter by accident, some testers preferred its more compact size and secure magnet closure.